lmunro0402/BoxesDotsAI/README.md

 ##How good is ShallowBlue currently?
 The answer: ehh okay.
 The deciding factor is how well the Neural Network performs.
 Unfortunately, I build the entire network from scratch off of numpy and couldn't find a database of games.
 Thus, the backpropagation is not optimized for any hardware (runs slow) and I also had to create the training data.
 This is very computationally expensive and takes a lot of time so I'm constantly having to create more data and train.
 Eventually it should get much better but it will be a while.
 FYI there are over 16 billion possible game states.
 However, I learned a lot from this project and will continue to improve the NN.
 In the meantime, TensorFlow is definitely the move :)

+##New Objective: Have ShallowBlue beat my mom in a best of three.

 ##Strategy:
 - 1) Start with 2 x 2 board
 - 2) Play people